Valeri-afk/ui-framework/docs/ROADMAP.md

 It does NOT define implementation details.

+The roadmap describes the intended development direction, not necessarily the current state of the source code.

 Implementation decisions must be based on the current source code and discussed before changes are made.

 ---